Festival Season - Who Were The Winners?

-As we march on through September, it’s safe to say that the 2019 festival season has most definitely come to a close… And what a summer it was!
+As we march on into autumn, it’s safe to say that the 2019 festival season has most definitely come to a close.
+And what a season it was!

-We’ve taken a look at some activations from this summer’s festival circuit, and here are our favourite 3 in reverse order…
+We’ve taken a look at some activations from this summer’s festival circuit, and here are our top three in reverse order.

 Pukka Herbs - Latitude Festival

-Pukka, producers of organic teas and supplements from ethically sourced herbs, returned to Latitude Festival for a second consecutive year with their #pukkaswildsummer activation.
+Pukka, producers of organic teas and supplements from ethically-sourced herbs, returned to Latitude Festival for a second consecutive year with its #pukkaswildsummer activation.

-Providing festivalgoers with a much-needed place of relaxation away from the carnage, along with free organic pukka beverages and herbal mocktails, the brand created an immersive environment that was spot on for a festival and specifically for the Latitude audience.
+Providing festival-goers with a much-needed place of relaxation away from the noise, along with free organic pukka beverages and herbal mocktails, the brand created an immersive environment that was spot on for a festival and specifically for the Latitude audience.

-Kudos to their team as well for providing “Plant a seed, save a bee” workshops.
-Environmental impact has without a doubt been at the top of the festival agenda this year and the Pukka approach not only does some actual good, it helps educate the next generation.
+Kudos to its team as well for providing 'Plant a seed, save a bee' workshops.
+Environmental impact has without a doubt been at the top of the festival agenda this year, and the Pukka approach not only does some actual good, it helps to educate the next generation too.

 REN Clean Skincare - Wilderness

-REN Clean Skincare is the activist brand challenging the beauty industry with their mission to be zero waste by 2021 through recycled, recyclable, reusable and compostable packaging.
+REN Clean Skincare is the activist brand challenging the beauty industry with its mission to be zero waste by 2021 through recycled, recyclable, reusable and compostable packaging.

-Working with Wilderness Festival, REN made sure there was nothing new about their sustainable stand.
+Working with Wilderness Festival, REN made sure there was nothing new about its sustainable stand.
 Everything was made from either reclaimed wood or recycled plastic – a must for a brand whose mission is so steeped in sustainability.
-They also had a bin to collect empty cosmetics that were to be recycled.
+It also had a bin to collect empty cosmetics that were ready to be recycled.

-Their standout piece was a large pledge wall and visitors were asked to make a commitment to reduce their single-use plastic consumption.
-In return those pledging received a free travel-size sun screen product from the brand.
+The standout piece was a large pledge wall where visitors were asked to make a commitment to reduce their single-use plastic consumption.
+In return, those pledging received a free travel-size sun screen product from REN.

-The brand also hosted talks with a couple of their brand ambassadors, offering festival goers tips on how we can all do more to help reduce our impact on the environment.
+The brand also hosted talks with a couple of its brand ambassadors, offering festival-goers tips on how they can all do more to help reduce their impact on the environment.

-The marketer in me can appreciate that Wilderness Festival is a good tie-up for REN; the festival has a rigorous environmental policy and as a brand REN are using the activation to get people really thinking about what they can do in order to reduce their environmental impact, they’re not just shamelessly plugging product.
+The marketer in me can appreciate that Wilderness Festival is a good tie-up for REN; the festival has a rigorous environmental policy and as a brand REN is using the activation to get people really thinking about what they can do in order to reduce their own environmental impact, rather than just shamelessly plugging products.

-McDonalds - Wireless, TRSMT, Y Not?, Reading and Sundown
+McDonalds - Wireless, TRSMT, Y Not?, Reading & Leeds and Sundown

-Our stand out activation was from fast-food giant McDonalds hit the road this summer visiting a number of festivals to generate brand love with 16-24 year olds in a way that kept product at the heart of things.
+Our stand out activation was from fast-food giant McDonalds, which hit the road this summer visiting a number of festivals to generate brand love with 16-24 year olds in a way that kept product at the heart of things.

-Festivals are not new to McDonalds by any stretch having served over 88,000 McFlurrys to festivalgoers over three consecutive summers.
-So when they decided to hit the road this summer and offer free McNuggets it was always going to pull in the crowds.
+Festivals are not new to McDonalds by any stretch, having served more than 88,000 McFlurrys to festival-goers over three consecutive summers.
+So, when they decided to hit the road this summer and offer free McNuggets, it was always going to pull in the crowds.

-What makes this activation stand out for me is that McDonalds always knew free nuggets would be a crowd pleaser, so they made the most of the audience queuing up for their freebie.
-Instead of trying to get festivalgoers to interact with the brand and endure long queues for free nuggets, they combined it all together.
+What makes this activation stand out for me is that McDonalds always knew free nuggets would be a crowd pleaser, so it made the most of the audience queuing up for the freebie.
+Instead of trying to get festival-goers to interact with the brand and endure long queues for free nuggets, McDonalds combined it all together.